HelloKayT/emacs-theme/README.md

-Personal Emacs customizations.
-File contains two color schemes.
-The one in use is inspired by the Monokai theme from the Sublime Text Editor.
+Personal Emacs font color customization.
+Inspired by the Monokai theme from the Sublime Text Editor.